 Look for a partner with these three attributes:

-“At U.S. Bank, we were proud to be one of only six financial companies on CDP’s A-List for climate action leadership in 2020,” says Sullivan, “and to be named as one of Ethisphere’s most ethical companies in 2021 for the seventh consecutive year.”
+“At U.S. Bank, we were proud to be one of only six financial companies on CDP’s A-List for climate action leadership in 2020,” says Sullivan, “and to be named as one of Ethisphere’s most ethical companies in 2022 for the eighth consecutive year.”

 Sustainability initiatives will continue to gain momentum, so it’s important to find a forward-looking partner with the expertise to help you navigate evolving requirements.
 By supporting responsible investing, you can reap immediate benefits and help build a stronger future for the industry and the planet.